-The act modifies eligibility requirements for an applicant to obtain a CPA certificate.
+The bill modifies eligibility requirements for an applicant to obtain a certified public accountant (CPA) certificate.
 It eliminates the requirement that the applicant be an Ohio resident, have a place of business in Ohio, or be regularly employed in Ohio.
 It also eliminates the Board's authority to determine by rule circumstances under which that residency requirement may be waived.
-Continuing law requires an applicant to pay a fee, be at least 18 years old, meet certain education and experience requirements, pass an examination, and comply with a criminal records check to receive the certificate.3
+Continuing law requires an applicant to pay a fee, be at least 18 years old, meet certain education and experience requirements, pass an examination, and comply with a criminal records check to receive the certificate.4